taqtiqa/jlenv-cookbook/README.md

 jlenv_package 'pkg_name' do
-  options # Optional: Options to pass to the packagecommand e.g. '--no-rdoc --no-ri' source # Optional: source URL/location for gem. timeout # Optional: Gem install timeout version # Optional: Gem version to install response_file # Optional: response file to reconfigure a gem jlenv_version # Required: Which jlenv version to install the packageto. user # Which user to install packageto.
+  options # Optional: Options to pass to the packagecommand e.g. '--no-rdoc --no-ri' source # Optional: source URL/location for gem. timeout # Optional: Pkg install timeout version # Optional: Pkg version to install response_file # Optional: response file to reconfigure a gem jlenv_version # Required: Which jlenv version to install the packageto. user # Which user to install packageto.
 REQUIRED if you're using jlenv_user_install